Pilot boat: United States

 In the spring of 1896, the New York and New Jersey pilots discarded pilot-boats and moved them to the Erie Basin in Brooklyn.
 They were for sale because of the change from wood and sail to steel and steam pilot boats.

 Great Britain

 In Great Britain, pilot boats were rigged as schooners in Fleetwood, Swansea and Liverpool.
-In Liverpool, the Pioneer, No. 6 was built in 1852 and was 53-tons.
+In Liverpool, Pioneer, No. 6 was built in 1852 and was 53-tons.
 The clipper George Holt, No. 10 was built in 1892.

 India

 The Bengal Pilot Service was established by the British East India Company to control piloting.
 The pilot boats were responsible for guiding East Indiaman, and other vessels, up and down the Hooghly River between Calcutta and the sea.